Iron16Bit/icp-app/README.md

 ## Installation:

-The `\dist` folder contains a zip file with 2 APKs:
+The `/dist` folder contains a zip file with 2 APKs:
 - The icp_app itself
 - [Codeboard](https://github.com/gazlaws-dev/codeboard), an alternative keyboard with easier access to useful symbols for programming and a fully working backspace button.
 The latter is needed as the default virtual keyboard fires a different key event compared to a physical keyboard, which isn't recognized by the mobile browser and Codemirror